majuth/spline-curve-animation/README.md

 # spline-curve-animation

-A c++ program using OpenGL and related plugins to generate animation grapichs of objects following a customizable spline curve using mathematic spline function equations.
+A C++ program using OpenGL alongside GLUT (OpenGL Utility Toolkit) to generate animation graphics of objects following a customizable spline curve using mathematic spline function equations.